-Development proposals within or that affect the setting of the Wilsden Conservation Area must conserve or enhance its special character in high quality design proposals that accord with the guidelines set out in Wilsden Conservation Area Appraisal.
-Development that could be viewed from within the Conservation Area and that would be within a distance of 50 metres from the Conservation Area boundary, will be appraised for its effect on the setting of the Conservation Area.
+Development proposals within or that affect the setting of the Wilsden Conservation Area must respect and enhance its special character in high quality design proposals that accord with the guidelines set out in Wilsden Conservation Area Appraisal.
+Any development that when viewed from and/or within the Conservation Area and is up to at least 50 metres outside of the boundary, will be considered to affect the setting of the Conservation Area.

-- 3.4 Hallas Bridge and Birkshead Special Character Areas - 3.4.1 In addition to the designated Wilsden Conservation Area, the consultation and analysis conducted as part of the development of the Neighbourhood Plan showed that there are other parts of the Parish which are important for their character and the contribution they make to the local identity and distinctiveness. - 3.4.2 In particular, it highlighted two areas Hallas Bridge and Birkshead each of which has its own distinct and special character.
+3.4 Hallas Bridge and Birkshead Special Character Areas

+- 3.4.1 In addition to the designated Wilsden Conservation Area, the consultation and analysis conducted as part of the development of the Neighbourhood Plan showed that there are other parts of the Parish which are important for their character and the contribution they make to the local identity and distinctiveness. - 3.4.2 In particular, it highlighted two areas Hallas Bridge and Birkshead each of which has its own distinct and special character.
 This special character is derived not only because each has historically and architecturally important buildings, but also because of their history, layout and the open spaces within them. - 3.4.3 Although they may not be of sufficient historic or architectural interest for designation as Conservation Areas, it is important that their special character should be conserved because of their intrinsic quality and their local importance, and that all new development should be designed with this is in mind.